wizardpisces/tiny-sass-compiler/readme.md

 npm run jest
 ```

 *Interested in more intermediate status?
-Please view files in ./test-dist/ which contains ast after parse | transform and code after code generation*
+View files in ./test-dist/ which contains ast after parse+transform and dist code after codegen*

 ## Other Readme